UUVControl/bluerov2/README.md

 # BlueRov2 ROS SITL

+This is a fork of bluerov_ros_playground to integration on UUV Simulator.
+Attention!
+It's not finished, it's in development.

 Scripts to help BlueRov2 integration with ROS.
 What is possible ?
 - Video streaming capture with opencv